thequietlife/hackerspager/README.md

 I thought I was home free but once I assembled the screen back into the case some of the wording was covered.
 Oof.

+I decided to put the decal straight onto the screen.
+I wanted to avoid having to do more spraypainting.

+I gave the screen a clean with Isopropyl alcohol and that got the black sticky muck off really easily.